 Consumers are frustrated as products are failing to maintain inventory levels while demand remains high.
 However, the PCB industry has softened, with overall square footage down in many sectors, including consumer electronics.
 We need to get back to building.
 We have strong teams out there and manufacturers large and small that just need to sharpen the saw, rethink their core niche, and redeploy to do whatever they decide is best for them in this re-emerging market.
 Create that iron core discipline and execute it.
 But remember: Don’t bite off more than you can provide.
 Create that quality product, deliver it on time, and provide your customers with the kind of service that will make them a lifetime partner.

 Once your core disciplines are solid and your tools are sharp again, turn that carrier into the wind and face the battle head on.
 Stop waiting to see what Tim is going to do on the other side of the fence—you’ve got your own map to guide you to the next horizon.

-This column originally appeared in the May 2022 issue of PCB007 Magazine.
+This column originally appeared in the January 2023 issue of PCB007 Magazine.